 Let's explore how beef's nutrients can help you live vibrantly through all life's ages and stages.

 For infants and young kids, nutrients such as iron and zinc have been identified as critically important in supporting proper growth and development.
 Experts agree that breastfed infants need a good dietary source of iron and zinc by 6 months of age, which cannot be met by breastmilk alone.
 One way that you can boost iron and zinc for your child is by introducing pureed beef as a complementary food, while continuing to breastfeed.
 Doing so may provide long-lasting benefits for your baby, such as developing a healthy immune system, improving recall skills and reasoning, as well as promoting growth and learning milestones.
+This fact sheet provides tips on how to start infants on solid foods and explains the nutrients that are of critical importance to their physical and mental development.

 Tips for introducing your baby to beef include: